archxlinux/.github/profile/README.md

 # Welcome to Archx

 ArchX is a new Arch Linux-based distribution tailored to deliver a fast, customizable, and user-friendly experience.
-We've streamlined the installation process to get you up and running quickly.

 ## Download Links
 - [Download ISO (x64)](http://archxlinux.org/archx/iso)